FWeinb/grunt-svgstore/README.md

 grunt.initConfig({
   svgstore: {
     options: {
-      prefix : 'icon-', // This will prefix each
+      prefix : 'icon-', // This will prefix each ID
-      svg: {
-        viewBox : '0 0 100 100'
+      svg: { // will be added as attributes to the resulting SVG viewBox : '0 0 100 100'
       }
     },